Aircraft in fiction: A-10 Thunderbolt II

-In 2008, the Hasbro toy company released a minor Transformers character, Powerglide, that turned into an A-10.

-In the 2009 film Terminator Salvation, several A-10s are sent to support the ground troops led by John Connor in the opening sequence of the film.
-Later, two Resistance A-10s are shot down when trying to intercept the machine transport in which Marcus Wright and Kyle Reese were captive.

-In the 2013 film Man of Steel, three A-10s are sent to Smallville to kill Superman and General Zod and his henchmen, who destroy two of the jets.
+The A-10 Thunderbolt II is featured in the 1989 video game A-10 Tank Killer.

+Most incarnations of the Autobot Powerglide, who first appeared in Hasbro's Transformers toy line in 1985, transform into an A-10.

 A-26/B-26 Invader

 Two A-26 firebombers were featured in the 1989 Steven Spielberg film Always.
 Attempts to use radio-controlled models for special effects shots were abandoned as unworkable; instead, models were "flown" from wire rigs.

 A6M Zero

-The Mitsubishi A6M Zero was featured in the films The Final Countdown, Pearl Harbor, and Tora!
-Tora!
-Tora!.
-The Zero was also depicted in the 1976 film Midway; however real Zeros were not used.
-Modified T-6 Texans were used in Tora!
-Tora!
-Tora!, Midway, and The Final Countdown to depict A6M2 Type 21 Zero fighters, and some footage from the former was reused in the latter.
-Three Type 52 Zeros were used in Pearl Harbor.
-Two restored aircraft operated by Flight Magic, and one in the Planes of Fame Air Museum collection were barged to Hawaii where "all three aircraft were extensively flown with few problems until NX6528L suffered a gear-up landing.
-Fortunately, this was near the end of filming.
-NX6528L was shipped to Pete Regina Aviation at Van Nuys, California where it was returned to flying condition.
-This aircraft is now with the Commemorative Air Force Southern California Wing at Camarillo Airport."

-The A5M and A6M are both featured in The Wind Rises, a 2013 Studio Ghibli animated fictionalized biopic of Zero designer Jiro Horikoshi.
+The Mitsubishi A6M Zero was featured in the film The Wind Rises, a 2013 Studio Ghibli animated fictionalized biopic of Zero designer Jiro Horikoshi.

 Zero fighters are shown in the 2013 Japanese novel Eien No Zero (The Eternal Zero) by Naoki Hyakuta, which was made into a 2013 film of the same name directed by Takashi Yamazaki.

 Aérospatiale Gazelle

 A heavily modified Aérospatiale Gazelle was the centerpiece of the 1983 John Badham action film Blue Thunder.
 The same helicopter appeared in the short-lived 1984 TV series by the same name starring James Farentino.
 The modified Gazelle went on to be used in the TV mini-series Amerika.